-- Use your conversation.
+- Mention DVAM in your conversations.
 Tell your friends, family, and co-workers that October is Domestic Violence Awareness Month.
-Share a statistic with them and let them know this is why you support The Women’s Center.
+Share a statistic with them to help others learn and let them know this is why you support The Women’s Center.

-- The Women’s Center worked with almost 1,000 adult and child survivors of domestic violence in 2019, interacting with them over 17,000 times.
+- The Women’s Center worked with over 1,100 unduplicated adult and child survivors of domestic violence in 2019, interacting with them over 17,000 times.